-As of December 31, 2012 and December 31, 2011, the aggregate fair value of the Non-Agency MBS that were resecuritized as described above was \$2.620 billion and \$2.283 billion, respectively.
-These assets are included in the Company's consolidated balance sheet and disclosed as "Non-Agency MBS transferred to consolidated VIEs."
-As of December 31, 2012 and December 31, 2011, the aggregate outstanding balance of Senior Bonds issued by consolidated VIEs was \$646.8 million and \$875.5 million, respectively.
-These Senior Bonds are included in the
+As of December 31, 2013 and December 31, 2012, the aggregate fair value of the Non-Agency MBS that were resecuritized as described above was \$2.282 billion and \$2.620 billion, respectively.
+These assets are included in the Company's consolidated balance sheets and disclosed as "Non-Agency MBS transferred to consolidated VIEs."
+As of December 31, 2013 and December 31, 2012, the aggregate outstanding balance of Senior Bonds issued by consolidated VIEs was \$366.2 million and \$646.8 million, respectively.
+These Senior Bonds are included in the Company's consolidated balance sheets and disclosed as "Securitized debt."
+The holders of the Senior Bonds have no recourse to the general credit of the Company, but the Company does have the obligation, under certain circumstances to repurchase assets from the VIE upon the breach of certain representations and warranties in relation to the Non-Agency MBS sold to the VIE.
+In the absence of such a breach, the Company has no obligation to provide any other explicit or implicit support to any VIE.